httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

         Otherwise:

-        1. Ignore the cookie entirely and abort these steps.
+        1. Abort these steps and ignore the cookie entirely.

     NOTE: This step prevents `attacker.example` from disrupting the integrity of `site.example` by setting a cookie with a Domain attribute of "example".